-On 8th November, delegations from both sides met to discuss possible peace terms at which the idea of stopping the fighting ahead of the agreed ceasefire was floated.
-But the outcome was that the fighting would continue even after the armistice had been officially signed at 5am on November 11th, until it officially came into effect at 11 o’clock that morning.
+On November 8, delegations from both sides met to discuss possible peace terms at which the idea of stopping the fighting ahead of the agreed ceasefire was floated.
+But the outcome was that the fighting would continue even after the armistice had been officially signed at 5 am on November 11, until it officially came into effect at 11 o’clock that morning.

 As for George Ellison, by coincidence, his grave would end up opposite that of John Henry Parr.
 He is believed to have been the first British soldier killed in the war, while acting as a cycle scout, trying to hold off a Germany cavalry patrol’s advance.
-This is because one of the last places the BEF (British Expeditionary Force) fought on November 11th, 1918 was also the first place they fought in 1914.
+This is because one of the last places the BEF (British Expeditionary Force) fought on November 11, 1918 was also the first place they fought in 1914.